Retatrutide Side Effects: Complete Guide (What to Expect & How to Manage)

 Long-Term Safety: What We Know and Don't Know

-What We Know (From TRIUMPH-4 and Phase 2)
+What We Know (From TRIUMPH-4 and TRIUMPH-1)

-Up to 68 weeks of data:
+Up to 80 weeks of data:

 • Side effects improve significantly after dose escalation (first 16 weeks hardest)

-• No unexpected safety signals
+• No unexpected safety signals in either trial

 • Dysesthesia doesn't worsen over time (stable)